namshi/namshi.github.com/source/team/index.markdown

     explore new cultures.
 He joined StartupWeekend as mentor both in Dubai's 2013 and 2014 editions as well as Denver's last one in 2014.

+*   ##<div id="Vishnu Nair">Vishnu Nair</div>
+    {% img left team /images/vishnu.jpg Vishnu Nair %}
+    **Vishnu Nair** is a Linux System Administrator at Namshi (a Rocket Internet Venture).
+    His Job responsibilities include assisting the development team in infrastructure questions, problems and deployments.
+    He maintains and improves the existing server infrastructure as well as new installations and backups.
+He monitors uptime, failover, infrastructure performance proactively and many more.
+    He has around 3.7 years of experience in Linux and Cloud Computing Technologies.
+He holds a Bachelor's Degree in B.TECH from the Pondicherry University in India.

 *   ##<div id="Nitesh Sharma">Nitesh Sharma</div>
     {% img left team /images/nitesh.png Nitesh Sharma %}